Skip to main content

 Sickness Leave and Benefits

-Employees subject to obligatory sickness insurance are entitled to sickness benefits after three days.
-The benefit is payable for a maximum of 156 days per period of discontinued work and may be extended to 312 days if the incapacity is not permanent.
-Certification by a doctor is required, and the application must be submitted within 21 days of the illness.
+Employees subject to compulsory sickness insurance are entitled to sickness benefits after the relevant waiting period and provided the statutory conditions are met.
+The benefit is payable for a maximum of 156 days per period of interruption of employment and may be extended in certain circumstances.
+Certification by a doctor is required, and the application must be submitted within the required deadline.

 Incapacity due to illness must be certified by a doctor from the first day, and further examinations may be required during the illness.
-There is a waiting period of 3 days for employees and 9 days for the self-employed.
-In case of an accident or hospitalization, self-employed individuals are treated similarly to employees.
+In case of an accident or hospitalization, different practical rules may apply depending on the insured person’s status and the social insurance framework.

 Workplace Rights